 We get to see their final visit together, and it’s one of the very few written passages to ever give me such a second-hand gut punch.
 Lucius comes to offer whatever comfort or aid he can after hearing that Julius Caesar has been captured by pirates.
 Instead, he finds Julia pregnant with Quintus’ baby and visibly annoyed to see him.
 She’s polite, but dismissive.
 It’s pretty clear she never pined for Lucius, or worried constantly over his well-being the way she does for her little brother now.
 Conveniently for the plot, Julia immediately receives word that Julius is not only alive and well, but went on to hunt down and crucify his former captors.
 Julius rectified the slight done to him and proved his manhood many times over, while Lucius allowed himself to be cuckolded without paying back the insult.
 Julia’s elated, their son rushes in to hear the latest about his beloved Uncle Gaius, and Lucius himself has no place in this happy picture.
+Everyone else is oblivious to his emotional anguish, they could care less about the seven years of pain he has endured.
 There’s nothing he can offer here, even to his own family.
 He’s completely useless, and he knows it.

 Analyzing the Julii in the Story

 No one will ever write an in-depth analysis for Saylor’s take on Julia, but I always wanted to see how someone else interpreted her actions in the story.
 Did she ever truly love Lucius, or was their marriage perhaps not quite as idealized from her perspective as from his?
+(At one point Lucius offers Julia a vial of poison in case their family falls into Sulla’s ill-favor, an admission of his own lack of confidence in his ability to keep her safe.)
 Did she resent or otherwise lose attraction towards Lucius for “allowing” Sulla to snatch her away?
 Did she and Quintus ever talk about Lucius, and if so was it cold, pitying or compassionate?
 We learn from the next Chapter that Lucius’ grandchildren know their grandfather died on the ice walking back from Quintus and Julia’s house.
 When Julia discovered this for herself, did she regret not being kinder towards Lucius during his visit, more concerned for his emotional well-being, over the last few lonely years of his life?
-Or was she maybe glad (though she’d probably never admit such a thing), because it meant no more awkward visits with forced small talk she couldn’t politely refuse?
+Or was she maybe glad (though she’d probably never admit to such a thing), because it meant no more awkward visits with forced small talk which she couldn’t politely refuse?
 I hate not having anyone to discuss these questions with.

 A Pagan Job